How To Make a Fast & Easy Quilt

 You will need to do this to every block.
 It doesn’t matter what side is up while you stitch (unless you chose a different bobbin color-if you did, kudos to you for going the extra step to make the quilt more uniquely yours and you now have to be careful what side is up) all that matters is that the flannel is sandwiched in the middle and that the fabrics all line up to as close to square as possible (perfection is not needed though-this is a very forgiving quilt)

 I chose a simple X pattern, but you can do whatever you want.
-The goal is to make it so that the flannel does not shift around inside each of the blocks once the quilt is all pieced together and you are cuddling under your one of a kind creation.
+The goal is to make it so that the flannel does not shift around inside each of the blocks once the quilt is all pieced together and you are cuddling under your one-of-a-kind creation.

 Now that all the blocks are quilted, lay out your pattern.

 Next start attaching the blocks.
-READ THIS: WRONG SIDE FACING IN!
+READ THIS: the WRONG SIDE FACING IN!
 Do not make the mistake of putting the patterned fabric facing in….that is unless that is the look you choose.
 I personally prefer the pattern side to have the ragging.

 Sew a 1/4 inch seam allowance.